Tesla buying guide 2021: Here's how every Model, Roadster and Cybertruck compare

 We have decided to include the cash price before incentives for every vehicle, as the incentives available vary by location.

 Many features are the same across the Tesla product range, including much of the interior with its heated, power-adjustable seats, giant touchscreen with apps and games, and wireless phone charging.
-However, in January 2021 the Model S and X received a major update, featuring a new touch screen, yoke-style steering wheel, secondary display for rear passengers to play games on, a 22-speaker sound system and more.
+However, in January 2021 the Model S and X received a major update, featuring a new touch screen, yoke-style steering wheel, secondary display for rear passengers who want to play games, a 22-speaker sound system and more.
 We have gone into greater detail on these changes here.

 Autopilot is also included with all new Teslas, enabling them to steer, accelerate and brake automatically on certain roads.
 This is an advanced driver assistance system, but is not yet designed to function without the driver paying full attention.

 An additional package called Full Self-Driving Capability costs $10,000 (up from $8,000 in 2020).
 This includes a feature that lets the car follow the navigation system when on the highway, dealing with on and off ramps, interchanges and the overtaking of slower vehicles.
 It also includes automated parallel and perpendicular parking, the Summon feature where the car will drive itself to its owner (on private land only, like a parking lot).
 Tesla says automatic steering on city streets is coming later in 2021.

 Tesla Model 3 range, performance, colors, options and price